 An empty house is an easy target for would be burglars.
 Before you go, make sure you:

-If you are planning to travel home or to another address in Wales or the UK for the festive season, you are encouraged to take a lateral flow test before you travel.
-For international students or students travelling abroad, please remember to check the travel guidance for the country that you will be travelling to.
+For international students or students travelling abroad, please remember to check travel guidance and mask-wearing requirements for the country that you will be travelling to.

 Christmas is a time to relax - especially as you have been studying hard for the past few months.
 It’s normal to look forward to spending time with friends and family to celebrate.
 If you are going on a night out, know where you’re going, how you’re getting there and who you’re meeting.
 Respect those around you – it’s their right to have a good time too.